 SNOWDON TRIPLE (HERON-POMA) - A 1973 Poma Heron chair that follows the line of Killington's orignal pomalift.

-K1 GONDOLA (POMA) - Built in 1998 to replace the Killington double chair, this lift has CWA cabins.
+K1 GONDOLA (POMA) - Built in 1998 to replace the Killington double chair, this lift was constructed with CWA Omega cabins in computer generated art

 SUPERSTAR (YAN/POMA) - The superstar quad was built by Yan in 1987.
 It was later modified by Poma in 1997 with